cda-tum/mqt-syrec/docs/source/SyrecLanguageSemantics.rst

 - The maximum number of values storable in a dimension is equal to :math:`2^32`
 - A variable can have at most :math:`2^32` dimensions
+- The bitwidth of a variable must be larger than zero
+- The number of values for any dimension of a variable must be larger than zero

 Statements
 ----------